-What is Dry Lining?
+What is Dry Lining and Why Use It?

 What is Dry Lining Made Of?

-Drywall panels are pre-cut pieces of plasterboard which are fitted directly onto the surface of interior walls or ceilings.
+Dry lining panels are pre-cut pieces of plasterboard which are fitted directly onto the surface of interior walls or ceilings.
 The process is fast because the plasterboard can be cut to the exact dimensions of the surface it’s covering.
 The layer of plaster which sits at the core of a piece of plasterboard acts as an excellent insulator.
-You can also get water-resistant, waxed plasterboard for dry lining systems in bathrooms.
+You can also get water-resistant, or waxed plasterboard for dry lining systems in bathrooms.

 The Key Benefits of Dry Lining

 There are 4 clear benefits to using dry lining rather than plaster:

 - Faster Application.
 Wet plaster has to be applied in layers, and drying time is required between each application.
 By contrast, dry lining panels can be pre-cut, installed fast, and ready to paint in a matter of hours rather than days.